The page provides a quick and easy way to get started with Google Cloud Storage using the gsutil tool. It shows you how to:

 Note: This exercise requires that you set up gsutil and authenticate to the Google Cloud Storage service.
 If you are downloading or accessing publicly-accessible objects, you do not need to activate Google Cloud Storage, turn on billing, or authenticate to the Google Cloud Storage service.
 You need to only install gsutil client and then you can download publicly-accessible objects.

-You must have access to Google Cloud Storage to complete these exercises.
+Access to Google Cloud Storage to complete these exercises.

 You can access Google Cloud Storage if you were added as a project team member to an existing Google Account or if you have recently created a Google Cloud Storage account (for example, if you followed the steps in Sign Up).

-You must have the newest version of gsutil installed.
+The latest version of gsutil installed.

 gsutil is a Python application that lets you access Google Cloud Storage.
 The current version of gsutil only supports Python 2.6 or Python 2.7.